itkinside/ufs/docs/INSTALL.rst

 To run code linting, run::

     python3 -m flake8
+    mypy .

-Ideally, this command should not print a single warning.
+Ideally, these commands should not print a single warning.

 ..
     vim: ft=rst tw=74 ai